humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 21st April 2010 [Angiotensin-converting enzyme 2 (ACE2) proteins of different bat species confer variable susceptibility to SARS-CoV entry](https://pubmed.ncbi.nlm.nih.gov/20567988/) by Hou, Y. et al. (incl Zhengli Shi).
 The authors undertook chimeric ACE2 construction, conbining "the N-terminal region of bat ACE2 with the C-terminal portion of human ACE2"

-April 2013 [Structural Analysis of the Evolutionary Origins of Influenza Virus Hemagglutinin and Other Viral Lectins](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624229/pdf/zjv4118.pdf) by Chen, L. and Li, F. The autors propose that "viral lectins originated from an ancient host lectin and have since diverged in their sugar-binding mechanisms" and "viral lectins need to hide their sugar-binding sites from host immune attacks."
+April 2013 [Structural Analysis of the Evolutionary Origins of Influenza Virus Hemagglutinin and Other Viral Lectins](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624229/pdf/zjv4118.pdf) by Chen, L. and Li, F. The authors propose that "viral lectins originated from an ancient host lectin and have since diverged in their sugar-binding mechanisms" and "viral lectins need to hide their sugar-binding sites from host immune attacks."

 29 August 2013 [Receptor recognition and cross-species infections of SARS coronavirus](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3840050/pdf/main.pdf) by Fang Li.
 This paper includes a good description of coronaviruses, and SARS-CoV.
 "SARS-CoV infects a wide variety of animal species, including humans, palm civets, monkeys, domestic cats, ferrets, hamsters, raccoon dogs, and bats.
 It is believed that bats harbor the precursors of SARS-CoV and thus are the natural reservoir for the virus.
 In addition, palm civets played a key role in the spread of SARS-CoV to humans and thus were the interim reservoir or amplifying host for the virus"."The binding interactions between SARS-CoV RBD and ACE2 largely determine the host range and cross-species infections of SARS-CoV and hence are the focus of this review"